 Instructor: Wendy Pearson

-This course is intended to assist graduate students in Women's Studies and Feminist Research with their professional development.
+This course is intended to assist graduate students in Gender, Sexuality, and Women's Studies with their professional development.
 The emphasis will be on developing practical skills for being successful as a graduate student, including developing pedagogical skills as a teaching assistant, scholarship application writing, cv development, abstract writing and submission, conference presentations, and publishing in journals and edited collections.
 While the majority of the emphasis will be on academic skills, there will be at least one class on non-academic grant writing and alternative career pathways.

 Mondays 10:30-1:30 pm